 The Group trades only with related parties and duly evaluated and approved creditworthy third parties.
 It is the Group's policy that all customers and counterparties that wish to trade with the Group, particularly on credit terms, are subjected to credit verification procedures.
 In addition, receivable balances are monitored on a continuous basis.
 The Group has major concentration of credit risk given that the majority of the Group's cash and cash equivalents are deposited in the local affiliated bank and major customers of MASCORP and MSISC include PAL and APC.
 Management assessed and believes that the carrying amount of the trade receivable from related parties are collectible and that the Group is not exposed to any significant risk since these companies are related parties.
-Further, the local affiliated bank is one of the country's reputable banks.
+Further, the local affiliated banks.